azamsharp/azamsharp.github.io/_posts/draft.md

 Stores can be injected either at the root of your application or at any specific node in the SwiftUI view hierarchy.
 Once injected, they become accessible through the `@Environment` property wrapper.

 A good practice is to limit direct store access to **container views**.
 Child views should instead receive only the data they need via their initializers.
 This keeps child views lightweight, reusable, and free from unnecessary dependencies.
+This also improves SwiftUI’s performance, since views are only re-evaluated and re-rendered when their dependencies actually change.

 The following implementation demonstrates this approach: